astropy/astroplan/docs/tutorials/scheduling.rst

     >>> half_night_start = Time('2016-07-07 02:00')
     >>> half_night_end = Time('2016-07-07 08:00')
     >>> first_half_night = TimeConstraint(half_night_start, half_night_end)
+    >>> # Create ObservingBlocks for each filter and target with our time
+    >>> # constraint, and durations determined by the exposures needed
     >>> for priority, bandpass in enumerate(['B', 'G', 'R']):
     ...     # We want each filter to have separate priority (so that target ...     # and reference are both scheduled)